christopher-l-ahmed/R-GIS/README.md

 ![](SUHI_session1_upload.png)

 #### Step 6
 Use the code below to read-in the shapefile.
-Note: if the code below does not work, it is probably becuase the name of your shapefile is different than mine.
+Note: if the code below does not work, it is probably becuase the name of your shapefile you uploaded is different than mine.
 Make sure to type the name of your shapefile.
 After you load in the data you can review the shapefile's meta data to see what ```projection``` our shapefile is in using the second line of code below.
 We will talk more about ```projections``` in a later session.

 ```
 Chicago_CCA <- st_read("/cloud/project/geo_export_8234332b-d045-40c0-9022-795cc89c5f1e.shp")